BDC Hamburger Icon

 6. Segment your email lists properly.

-However, sloppy email segmentation can backfire and render your email marketing campaign useless.
-For example, say you own a restaurant and have used your point-of-sale system to gather significant customer data, such as the meals they order and the time they tend to dine.
+However, sloppy email segmentation can backfire and render your email marketing campaigns ineffective.
+For example, say you own a restaurant and have used your point-of-sale system to gather significant customer data, such as the meals they order and the times they tend to dine.
 If you were to send an email blast about your early-bird special to late-night diners, it would be, at best, ineffective and, at worst, intrusive and unhelpful.
 By the same token, sending kids’ coupons to customers who have never brought children to the restaurant would be a waste of time.

 7. Keep your email marketing communications simple.